learn-co-curriculum/sinatra-fwitter-group-project/README.md

 Just like with Twitter, a user should be able to take any actions (except sign-up), unless they are logged in.
 Once a user is logged in, they should be able to create, edit and delete their own tweets, as well as view all the tweets.

-There are controller tests to make sure that you
+There are controller tests to make sure that you build the apporpriate controller actions that map to the correct routes.

 ## Group Project Instructions